 And my favorite thing about creatine monohydrate?
 It's the least expensive.
 Because it's been around longer and lots of companies sell it, competition has made it one of the most accessible supplements out there.
 (You can get a 30-day supply for around 15 bucks.)

 So if tons of companies are selling it, how do you sort through all the clutter to make sure you're getting the highest quality, most effective stuff out there?

-Just look for a form of creatine monohydrate called Creapure® .(This will be marked on your supplement label that the manufacturer is getting their creatine from a source of Creapure®.)
+Just look for a form of creatine monohydrate called Creapure®.
 This is the brand name for pure creatine monohydrate produced by AlzChem Trostberg GmbH in Germany.
 Why Creapure®?

 - Creapure® is the most widely studied form of creatine and proven to be safe and effective.